Kambrell Garvin: Early life and education

 Kambrell Garvin was born in Columbia, SC.
 He was raised by his single mother, Dr. Sonji Garvin Baxter.
-At a young age, Kambrell Garvin developed a speech impediment, and his mother changed her career path and became a speech pathologist to help her son.
+At a young age, Garvin developed a speech impediment, and his mother changed her career path and became a speech pathologist to help her son.

 Garvin studied Political Science with a minor in African American Studies and Sociology at Winthrop University, receiving a BA in 2013.
 He then went on to complete a Masters of Science in Education from Johns Hopkins University School of Education in 2016.
 He spent three years as a public school teacher in Walterboro, South Carolina.

 In May 2019, Garvin received a J.D. from the University of South Carolina School of Law.
 He since became an attorney at McGowan, Hood & Felder, LLC.
 In 2022, he launched his own law firm.

-Political engagement
+Political career

-Kambrell first got involved in politics at the age of 10, when he organized his first voter registration campaign.
+Garvin first got involved in politics at the age of 10, when he organized his first voter registration campaign.
 He participated in various political campaigns, rallies and political conventions throughout his teen and college years, mostly around education and social justice issues.
 He was a member of Teach for America, a non-profit organization aiming to end educational inequity.

 South Carolina House of Representatives

-He first ran for office in 2018, when he challenged Democratic incumbent Joe McEachern in the Democratic Primaries for House District 77 when he was 26 years old.
+Garvin first ran for office in 2018, when he challenged Democratic incumbent Joe McEachern in the Democratic Primaries for House District 77 when he was 26 years old.
 After a close first round, Garvin went on to defeat McEachern in the runoff by a 70 to 30 percent margin.
 Garvin then won in the General election and began his term as state representative in January 2019.

+Garvin serves on the House Education and Public Works and the Legislative Oversight committees.

-As state legislator, Kambrell proposed a bill that would prohibit job application from including questions related to convictions of a crime.
+As state legislator, Garvin proposed a bill that would prohibit job application from including questions related to convictions of a crime.
 He introduced a bill to the SC House which would make it illegal to discriminate based on hair, akin to the CROWN Act in California.
 Garvin has served as Vice Chairman of the Richland County Legislative Delegation.
 He is Treasurer of the House Minority Caucus.

+In December 2024 Garvin unsuccessfully challenged Todd Rutherford for House Minority Leader.

 2020 Presidential election

-Kambrell endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.
+Garvin endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.
 He became a surrogate for her campaign in the South Carolina Primary.
 He said he supported her for her many progressive proposals, and her student debt cancellation plan in particular.